pranav656/SystemDesignNotes/HighLevel/CleanArchitecture.md

 problems are due to mutable variables.
 Immutability requires infinite storage and resources.
 It can be applied practically if certain compromises are made.
 You could segregate your application into mutable and immutable components along with some kind of transactional memory.
+Event sourcing is one such strategy where we store transactions instead of mutating variables.

+# Design Principles